Request a Consultation

 2. The Purpose

-Data mining helps extract rules from huge quantities of data, while machine learning helps a computer learn and understand the parameters.
-In other words, data mining is just a method of researching to arrive at a specific outcome based on the collected data.
+Data mining helps extract knowledge from extensive volumes of data, while machine learning helps a computer learn and understand the parameters.
+In other words, data mining is just a method of research to arrive at a specific conclusion based on the collected data.
 Machine learning trains a system to carry out complex tasks and utilizes harvested experiences and data to become smarter.
+These algorithms can dive deeper, irrespective of the volume or variety of the data, to uncover nuggets of knowledge that might otherwise be missed by the human eye.

 3. Inputs Used